 Scaling Search: Searches for the image at a different scale than the original image.

 Discrepancy Search: Performs the search while allowing a certain percentage or number of the pixels in the image to differ.
 The percentage of pixels (with a percent sign) or number of pixels (with no percent sign) by which the image and a match in the Viewer window can differ.Note: Discrepancy can be slow to use and can result in false positive matches.
-Preferable approaches include setting the Search Type to Smooth in the Image Update panel, cropping the image using the Image Editor, or creating an Image Collection that includes several acceptable versions of a basic image.
+Preferable approaches include setting the Search Type to Smoothed for Text in the Image Update panel, cropping the image using the Image Editor, or creating an Image Collection that includes several acceptable versions of a basic image.
 You can also capture a new image if the current image can only be found using a discrepancy search.

 OCR Search: Scans the original captured image for text, and then conducts a search for that text.
 For example, if the original image is of a button that says Search on it, this search will use OCR to look for the word Search on the screen.